Why Go to Alcohol Rehab in Trenton, NJ

 The more severe symptoms related to opioid withdrawal make detoxing in a safe environment essential to your health and safety.
 It is not uncommon for someone addicted to opioids to attempt to detox on their own or “cold turkey.”
 Due to the unpredictable and often unpleasant nature of withdrawal symptoms, these unsupported attempts frequently lead to relapse as withdrawal symptoms eventually become too difficult and overwhelming to manage.
 In a medically supervised detox setting like Relevance, trained medical staff is available to guide you through the detox process and ensure your safety throughout while assisting with symptom management.
 Detox is often a difficult process, but it is the first essential step on the journey to sobriety.

-If you are ready to start your journey towards overcoming addiction, reach out to the team at Relevance Recovery today to learn more about our opioid addiction treatment programs.
+If you are ready to start your journey toward overcoming addiction, reach out to the team at Relevance Recovery today to learn more about our opioid addiction treatment programs.

 Signs of Relapse to Look Out for in Your Child